What Does Vegan Mean?

 Being Vegan in India

-To spread awareness Indian Raw Vegan Foundation, introduced videos showing proper consumption of organic products, fruits and vegetables.
+To spread awareness, many Indian NGOs have introduced videos showing proper consumption of organic products, fruits and vegetables.
 A Bombay Facebook group has been created, accommodating 1,400 members, containing various discussions on a vegan lifestyle, recipes, screenings and seminars.

 Various organic restaurants all across the country offer Vegan food choices in their special menus.
 The food does not only look good but tastes delicious too.The slowly emergence of this culture has many people curious; while many are already participating in this step to adopt a humanitarian lifestyle.